 It’s as if the current batch of filmmakers has stopped learning from the best.

 John Carpenter, like his musical compositions, is a back-to-basic, simplicity is the best approach to storytelling.
-His movies may have been hit and miss at the box office, I certainly put most of these down to budgetary restraints and timing; sometimes audiences are not ready for a certain kind of movie experience; but each of his films has merit and are entertaining, even decades later.
+His movies may have been hit and miss at the box office, I certainly put most of these down to budgetary restraints and timing; sometimes audiences are not ready for a certain kind of movie experience; but each of his films has merit and is entertaining, even decades later.

 Dark Star (1974)

 Despite the student-style, low-budget aspect of the film, what Carpenter achieves here is a certain gritty realism.
-The character’s motives, and how they’ve degenerated into bored nihilistic crew members, make sense.
+The characters’ motives, and how they’ve degenerated into bored nihilistic crew members, make sense.
 The plot is driven by the characters.
 Even the AI and Bomb-20 have a certain personality that adds to the unfolding drama.

 The alien is a ridiculous-looking beach ball thing, yet the director and actor manage to turn it into a menace by employing a mix of frustration, comedy of errors, and ingenious use of a corridor to deliver the element of danger of a bottomless shaft.
 The ending is bleak, avoiding cliques yet still delivering a satisfying conclusion in tune with how the characters were set up.